boyan-boyanov/FullStackProject/README.md

 &nbsp;

+### How to run for test

-use npm i for client and for server
+- use npm i for client and for server

-start server with npm run start
+- start server with npm run start

-start client with npm run start
+- start client with npm run start